conor-dowdall/music-theory-data/README.md

 ### Utilities

-- `getSequenceNoteLabels`: Get labels for a given sequence and theme
+- `getNoteSequenceLabels`: Get labels for a given sequence and theme
 - `getIntegerNotation`: Convert note names to pitch class integers

 ## Development